-2014-to date Survey manager of the German SHARE study and methodologist for SHARE International.
+2014-2015 Survey manager of the German SHARE study and methodologist for SHARE International.
 Munich Center for the Economics of Aging, Max Planck Institute for Social Law and Social Policy, Munich, Germany.

 2013-2014 Project manager at the Utrecht University for the Inter-university Project: “Individual development: Why some children thrive, and others don't”.
 Coordination of the fieldwork and preservation of the quality of the cohort composition over time.

 2006-2013 Project manager at CentERdata, Tilburg.
 Coordination and designing of a new online panel for survey research, development of a scientific research program in the field of panel methodology and new measurement methods.

 2003-2006 ADSTAT advanced statistics and analysis, researcher and consultant.
 Development of longitudinal models, consulting on survey methodology, analysis of complex data.

 1998-2003 Researcher at the Swiss Household Panel, University of Neuchâtel, Switzerland.
 Survey methodology, design and implementation of a socio-economic panel.

 1997-1998 Researcher at the École Polytechnique Fédérale de Lausanne.
 Writing the proposal for the funding of a Swiss social-economical panel survey, with positive outcome.

 1995-1996 Researcher at the Royal PTT Nederland NV, KPN Research, Leidschendam.
 Communications and marketing research in the field of acceptance of new technology